 – Interest on resident accounts is fully taxable

 – Interest earned on NRE accounts is non-taxable

-– Interest earned from deposits in FCNR account is exempt from tax.
+– Interest earned from deposits in the FCNR account is exempt from tax.

 It is important to plan your investments and tax even if you are an NRI.
 It will help to reduce your tax burden and steer away from problems of tax evasion.
 You can manage your wealth and income better when you convert your status to Resident Indian.